-GIS seeks to help all our students to be well-educated and prepared to transition to post-graduate educational institutions, whether at home or abroad.
+GIS seeks to help all our students to be well-educated and prepared to transition to postgraduate educational institutions, whether in their passport country or wherever they desire to pursue higher education.
 As a result, students may choose which of the following graduation requirement options best support their plans for education after graduation from GIS.
-Parents must indicate which option they are following and sign a contract agreeing to the requirements and implications of following that option.
+Parents must indicate which option they are following and sign a contract agreeing to the requirements and consequences of following that option.

 Track 1: High School Diploma Track

 This track meets minimum requirements for a high school diploma from GIS.
-It will not be an adequate track to prepare a student for college entrance, though it may be lead to admission in community college or vocational school.
+It will not be an adequate track to prepare for college entrance.
+It may be sufficient to lead to admission in community colleges or trade schools.

 Track 2: College Prep Track

-This track recognizes the current requirements of a rigorous schedule in the U.S. and prepares a student to apply and succeed in many colleges and universities.
+This track recognizes the current requirements of a rigorous schedule in the U.S. and prepares a student to apply and succeed in most colleges and universities.
 This track can include AP courses.

 Track 3: AP College Prep Track

 This track is the most rigorous schedule and prepares students for entrance into most colleges or universities.
 The credits listed are simply a suggested criterion and can be modified to meet individual situations.
-For a list of current AP courses offered at GIS, see the course catalog or contact the academic counselor.
+For a list of current AP courses offered at GIS contact the Academic Counselor.